jpchato/reading-notes/class-01.md

  * `<title></title>`
   * Usually shown in top of browser or on page tab
 * Creating a web page on a pc
-* Code in a content management system
+ * Create in notepad and open with browser
 * Looking at how other sites are built
+ * right click>view source
 * Summary
   * HTML pages are text documents
   * HTML uses tags to give information special meaning